Walking for weight loss: how to lose weight by walking?

 Walking is one of the easiest ways to add more activity to your day for weight management.
 According to a Harvard Health report, it has been suggested that walking for about 21 minutes daily can minimize your risk of heart disorders by 30 %.
 This blog will explain how walking can help you lose weight and different ways to make it a regular part of your daily routine.

-Maintaining a healthy weight is a long term commitment which includes lifestyle modifications you can follow for the rest of your life.
+Maintaining a healthy weight is a long-term commitment that includes lifestyle modifications you can follow for the rest of your life.
 This includes eating a healthy balanced diet and getting physical exercise regularly.
 To lose weight, a calorie deficit needs to be created by incorporating fewer calories and burning calories or both.
 Making nutritious food choices impacts the number of calories one needs to maintain their weight.
-Walking is one of the excellent exercise which aids your body burn more calories according to the Centers for Disease Control and Prevention (CDC).
+Walking is one of the excellent exercises which aids your body burn more calories according to the Centers for Disease Control and Prevention (CDC).
 You can minimize the risk of disease by walking regularly.
 One can transform their walking workout into one which tones muscle and helps burn fat with fewer modifications.

 Walking to help burn fat